Farmland Preservation News

 The Centre County Agricultural Land Preservation Board on January 7 officially preserved 234.35 additional acres of farmland, bringing its total acreage for preserved farms to 8,023 acres.

-Farming News from around the Region and the Nation: The Future of Farmland Preservation
+The Future of Farmland Preservation

 Farm Preservation Report Marks State’s Progress